 Days 2-3 Melaka

-A short bus journey (approx. 5.5 hrs) takes us to the World Heritage-listed port town of Melaka.
+A public bus journey (approx. 5.5 hrs) takes us to the World Heritage-listed port town of Melaka.

 Once the most important trading port of Malaysia, Melaka attracted Chinese, Indian, Dutch, Portuguese and British traders, all seeking wealth or an opportunity to control the Straits of Malacca, a vital trading route between the Indian and Pacific oceans.
 Today, Melaka's wealth of historical sites remind visitors of times gone by and its multicultural past is revealed in its distinctive cuisine.